Ordina-Group/microservices-dashboard-server/.github/ISSUE_TEMPLATE/bug_report.md

 // example
 ```

-Making sure to follow these steps will guarantee the quickest resolution possible.
+Following these steps will guarantee the quickest resolution possible.

 Thanks!